 You can sell electronic devices such as computer accessories, laptops, mobile chargers, desktops, electric cables, mobile phones, earphones among other accessories and gadgets.

 21. Open pharmacy.

-Just like all the other small businesses in this list, opening a small pharmacy would be ideal.
+Just like all the other small businesses on this list, opening a small pharmacy would be ideal.
 You can count on profitability if you find a good location.
-Use startegies like 24 hour operations and/or reduced prices on products with higher margins to attract more clients and to create a rapport with existing customers.
+Use strategies like 24-hour operations and/or reduced prices on products with higher margins to attract more clients and to create a rapport with existing customers.